 The question, though, is whether the increased SCD1 caused obesity or whether it was elevated in response to having metabolic syndrome.

 Animal research may give us the answer.
 Research consistently shows that lower SCD1 levels keep the animal lean, even on a diet that normally would make them fat.
-The researchers decrease the SCD1 levels through manipulating the gene in various tissues of the animal, seeing the results of knocking out the gene in different organs.
+The researchers decreased SCD1 levels through manipulating the gene in various tissues of the animal, seeing the results of knocking out the gene in different organs.

 Why does a lower SCD1 level keep mice lean?
-The lack of SCD1 enzyme causes an increase in the rate of using up fat for fuel in the mitochondria.
+The lack of the SCD1 enzyme causes an increase in the rate of using up fat for fuel in the mitochondria.
 This increased fatty acid β-oxidation is through activation of the AMPK pathway.[ref]

 decreased SCD1 = increased burning of fat

 Additionally, mice with SCD1 deficiency had better insulin sensitivity and reduced liver fat.
 They were ‘hypermetabolic’, burning off fat at a faster rate, irrespective of a fattening diet.
 The researchers were able to pinpoint that the deletion of SCD1 in skin and muscle tissue is what keeps the mice lean through increasing overall metabolism.[ref][ref]

 While decreased SCD1 gives the benefit of decreasing weight gain, it also increases oxidative stress in the mitochondria and stress in the endoplasmic reticulum.
 Specifically, it seems that the decrease in oleic acid drives the ER stress, while low palmitoleic acid does not seem to matter.[ref]

 Let’s dig into some more details here…